 The overall approach would be one that could be labelled "slow tourism" or "integrated community tourism".
 It would be based on guided experiences and self-guided routes throughout the district.
 The routes could, in places, be facilitated by local operators (like the current ferry operator who takes mountain bikers across the harbour).

 Creating exploratory routes also enables locals to offer their services along the way (such as bike shops, cafes, guides, accommodation providers).
-This is common and wellestablished in parts of Europe and elsewhere in the world.
+This is common and wellestablished elsewhere in the world.

 Source: Monthly Regional Tourism Estimates (MRTEs), MBIE, YE Jan7